Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Bryq homepage featuring hire better hire faster headline with AI proficiency and candidate fit scores

-Bryq is an assessment platform built around one core idea: you shouldn't need five separate assessment tools to understand whether someone will succeed in a role.
+Bryq is an assessment platform built around one core idea: you shouldn’t need five separate tools to understand whether someone will succeed in a role.
 The platform measures reasoning aptitude, personality traits, role-specific hard skills, and AI proficiency in a single integrated evaluation.
 One session.
-One profile that captures every dimension of candidates' skills and potential.
+One profile.

-The AI engine starts by building an Ideal Candidate Profile for each specific job.
-It evaluates the job descriptions and requirements, then scores every applicant against that profile.
-Talent acquisition teams get a ranked list of the best candidates with composite fit scores, not separate test results to reconcile by hand.
-That means fewer wrong-fit interviews and more time spent with the right candidates.
+The AI engine starts by building an Ideal Candidate Profile for each specific job, then scores every applicant against it.
+Talent acquisition teams get a ranked list with composite fit scores, not separate test results to reconcile.
+That means fewer wrong-fit interviews and more time with the right candidates.

-Bryq is an assessment platform built around one core idea: you shouldn't need five separate assessment tools to understand whether someone will succeed in a role.
+Bryq is an assessment platform built around one core idea: you shouldn’t need five separate tools to understand whether someone will succeed in a role.
 The platform measures reasoning aptitude, personality traits, role-specific hard skills, and AI proficiency in a single integrated evaluation.
 One session.
-One profile that captures every dimension of candidates' skills and potential.
+One profile.

-The AI engine starts by building an Ideal Candidate Profile for each specific job.
-It evaluates the job descriptions and requirements, then scores every applicant against that profile.
-Talent acquisition teams get a ranked list of the best candidates with composite fit scores, not separate test results to reconcile by hand.
-That means fewer wrong-fit interviews and more time spent with the right candidates.
+The AI engine starts by building an Ideal Candidate Profile for each specific job, then scores every applicant against it.
+Talent acquisition teams get a ranked list with composite fit scores, not separate test results to reconcile.
+That means fewer wrong-fit interviews and more time with the right candidates.

-Bryq is an assessment platform built around one core idea: you shouldn't need five separate assessment tools to understand whether someone will succeed in a role.
+Bryq is an assessment platform built around one core idea: you shouldn’t need five separate tools to understand whether someone will succeed in a role.
 The platform measures reasoning aptitude, personality traits, role-specific hard skills, and AI proficiency in a single integrated evaluation.
 One session.
-One profile that captures every dimension of candidates' skills and potential.
+One profile.

-The AI engine starts by building an Ideal Candidate Profile for each specific job.
-It evaluates the job descriptions and requirements, then scores every applicant against that profile.
-Talent acquisition teams get a ranked list of the best candidates with composite fit scores, not separate test results to reconcile by hand.
-That means fewer wrong-fit interviews and more time spent with the right candidates.
+The AI engine starts by building an Ideal Candidate Profile for each specific job, then scores every applicant against it.
+Talent acquisition teams get a ranked list with composite fit scores, not separate test results to reconcile.
+That means fewer wrong-fit interviews and more time with the right candidates.

 Detailed Comparison: Where They Diverge